Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 - Assess the proposal for additional impacts.
 The CEDS Project Impact Assessment Checklist simplifies this task.

 - Search for Equitable Solutions that design away each impact while allowing the property owner to achieve their goals.
-Many of the webpages listed to the right will help you identify possible Equitable Solutions.
+Many of the webpages listed under Issues We Can Help You Win will help you identify possible Equitable Solutions.

-- Review the criteria for approving the project as set forth in local and state law.
+- Review the criteria (required findings) for approving the project as set forth in local and state law.

-- Compile the evidence needed to show that one or more of the criteria cannot be met based upon unresolved impacts.
+- Compile the evidence needed to show that one or more of the required findings cannot be met based upon unresolved impacts.

-- Identify at least one – hopefully several – attorneys with a good reputation for helping folks in your state who were concerned about similar issues.
+- Identify at least one – hopefully several – attorneys from our Good Attorneys network who practice in your state and have won cases involving similar issues-laws.

 The analysis can usually be completed within two weeks of receiving a retainer.
 About half the time the analysis is the only thing our clients need pay for to win.